databrickslabs/dbldatagen/docs/source/DISTRIBUTIONS.md

-# Generating data that conforms to a known statistical distribution
+# Generating Data that Conforms to a Known Statistical Distribution

 By the default, data that is being generated at random uses a uniform random number generator.